 Explore the Whitsundays

-Firstly, the most common is via a boat tour.
+The most common way to explore the islands is via a boat tour.
 You can take tours which last either 1, 2, 3 or more days.
 There are party boats or adventure boats, large groups or small sailing groups – regardless of your budget or travel style there is a boat tour to suit everyone.
+During your boat tour you will have the opportunity to snorkel on the coral reef, paddle and swim in blue water and stroll on the white sandy beaches.
+Generally, the backpacker boat tours have groups of around twenty people and often have a fun party atmosphere.
+They offer the opportunity to make your friends envious as you snap that selfie on the famous Whitehaven Beach before sleeping under the stars onboard the boat.

 The second way to see the Whitsundays is from above.
 Have you dreamed of capturing that postcard perfect photo of the islands from the sky?
 Or to admire the coral reef from above?
 Then a helicopter tour is for you.
 A one hour of flight from Airlie beach will reward you with the most incredible views and provide unforgettable memories.